 Both complainants and respondents have the opportunity to have a support person from among the university staff and faculty present throughout the complaint resolution process.
-If the complainant or respondent wish to have a support person present, they should seek advice and approval from Human Resources prior to inviting the support person into the complaint resolution process, in order to ensure that the desired support person will not present a conflict of interest or otherwise impede the complaint resolution process.
-Human Resources will provide the support person with information about filling this role and will collaborate with the support person’s supervisor to authorize the support person to be absent from his or her duties for the purpose of assisting staff members throughout the complaint resolution process within reasonable limits in consideration of the facts and circumstances.
-Such time shall be considered regular work hours, without loss of pay or leave credits.
+If the complainant or respondent wishes to have a support person present, they should seek advice and approval from Human Resources before inviting the support person into the complaint resolution process to ensure that the desired support person will not present a conflict of interest or otherwise impede the complaint resolution process.
+Human Resources will provide the support person with information about filling this role.
+They will collaborate with the support person’s supervisor to authorize the support person to be absent from their duties to assist staff members throughout the complaint resolution process within reasonable limits in consideration of the facts and circumstances.
+Such time shall be considered regular work hours without loss of pay or leave credits.

 The support person may not speak for the staff member.
-Although a staff member may engage his or her own legal counsel for advice regarding a complaint, legal counsel is not permitted to participate in the complaint resolution process.
+Although a staff member may engage his or her own legal counsel for advice regarding a complaint, legal counsel cannot participate in the complaint resolution process.

 Withdrawal of a Complaint

 A staff member may withdraw his or her complaint at any time during the complaint resolution process.
-If a complaint is withdrawn, or if a staff member chooses not to proceed to the next step as described and within the timeframes outlined above, the staff member may not re-initiate the complaint resolution process for the same complaint or for a complaint arising out of the same situation, facts, or circumstances.
-However, the staff member may proceed to the next step if he or she believes that a direct dialogue or facilitated resolution meeting resulted in agreements that ultimately were not kept.
+If a complaint is withdrawn, or if a staff member chooses not to proceed to the next step as described and within the timeframes outlined above, the staff member may not re-initiate the complaint resolution process for the same complaint or a complaint arising out of the same situation, facts, or circumstances.
+However, the staff member may proceed to the next step if they believe that a direct dialogue or facilitated resolution meeting resulted in agreements that were ultimately not kept.
 A withdrawn complaint does not preclude the university from developing an institutional or departmental response or from taking action regarding a complaint in its sole discretion at any point once the complaint resolution process has started.

 Panel Member Composition

 All regular staff members and all regular faculty members who supervise staff members and external complaint resolution professionals are eligible to serve as panel members at the university’s discretion.
-Human Resources will select panel members based on the facts and circumstances of the complaint and the issues to be resolved.
+Human Resources will select panel members based on the complaint's facts and circumstances and the issues to be resolved.

 Time Period and Policy Modifications

 The university reserves the right to modify or revise stated time periods and the complaint resolution processes, policy, or procedures when, in its sole discretion, it deems such modifications or revisions appropriate.
-Such decisions will normally be made based on availability of parties or Human Resources staff (other factors), with the goal of timely resolution of complaints.
+Such decisions will normally be made based on the availability of parties or Human Resources staff (other factors) to timely resolve complaints.